 Smores Skillet Cookie (5/5 NOMs)

 Cookie Monster would be super happy if he got to enjoy the S’mores Skillet Cookie, which is one big cookie to rule them all.
 But we are not sharing with him!
 This is one of the most beautiful cookies we have ever enjoyed.
 It’s a house-made marshmallow melted on top of a graham cracker cookie topped with vanilla bean ice cream.
 That’s a whole lot of sugar to energize our crazy little nomsters.
 The cookie was very gooey and soft, which is just how we like them.
-It comes for a good price too: for $6 you get a great dessert that is big enough to share with a friend.
+It comes for a good price, too: for $6, you get a great dessert that is big enough to share with a friend.
 Unless it’s a cookie monster, that is.
-Don’t share it with him.
+Could you not share it with him?

 Sticky Toffee Chocolate Pudding (5 NOMs)

 One dessert is not enough, so order up a Sticky Toffee Chocolate Pudding.
-This is two desserts in one with chocolate pudding cake on one side and sticky toffee and vanilla bean ice cream on the other.
+This is two desserts in one with chocolate pudding cake on one side and sticky toffee and vanilla bean ice cream.
 The chocolate cake was so rich and yet so soft that it was simply divine.
-We loved all the layers of chocolate around and inside and our favorite part was the little candy snap toffee bowl for the ice cream.
+We loved all the chocolate layers around and inside, and our favorite part was the little candy snap toffee bowl for the ice cream.
 You can use it as a spoon to enjoy the ice cream and a bite of the cake.
 After all, this is a two-part dessert that is great when the flavors are combined.
 Such a large dessert (in both size and flavor) for just $8 is a great value.
-As most desserts go, it really is better to share with a friend so you don’t go into a sugar coma alone.www.earls.ca / Facebook / Twitter / Instagram / Yelp
+As most desserts go, it really is better to share with a friend, so you don’t go into a sugar coma alone.